Posted On September 17, 2019

 - Save time by getting key stakeholders in one questionnaire workshop.
 Questionnaire development can be time-consuming, and you can save time by getting all your stakeholders together and hashing out questions in one session.

 - Don’t make the segmentation survey be the only source of information for the study.
-Longer surveys degrade data quality, and besides, you can append other data sets or launch additional brief surveys with the short-form tool to enrich your segment profiles.
+Longer surveys degrade data quality, and besides, you can append other data sets or launch additional surveys with the short-form tool to enrich your segment profiles.
+For more on this topic read out perspective on robust market segmentation with shorter surveys.

 Sharing Your Segment Profiles